GIS-Halmstad/audioguide/README.md

 The assets must be placed inside the corresponding directory within `public/media/{guideId}/{optional stopNumber if point feature}/{"images"|"audios"|"videos"}/{fileName.extension}`.

+##### Important note regarding image thumbnails

+In order to reduce bandwidth usage, the app expects images to exist in two copies: one main, called e.g. `image-1.webp` and one thumbnail, called `image-1-thumbnail.webp`.
+So it's the `-thumbnail` part that should be added just in front of the file extension.
+However, in the database, you should only refer to the original filename, without the `-thumbnail` part.

 For example, consider the following data in the table:

 ```sql